linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Around this time, the Fed started to experiment with money printing.
 Going into the crisis, the Federal Reserve was only able to lend against gold or certain forms of commercial paper.
 With both in short supply, policy makers were once again faced with the trade-off between further tightening and undermining the dollar's peg to gold.
 The 1932 Banking Act, signed by Hoover on February 27, attempted to alleviate the liquidity squeeze while maintaining the gold standard by increasing the Federal Reserve's ability to print money, but only to buy government bonds (which 75 years later would be called "quantitative easing").
 This move was contentious, since it was clearly a weakening of the principles behind the gold standard, but the sense of urgency was such that the bill passed without debate.
 As Hoover framed it, the decision was "in a sense a national defense measure."
 Later that year, Congress gave the Federal Reserve additional powers to print money and provide liquidity in an emergency.
 This provision—Section 13(3) of the Federal Reserve Act—would end up being critical to the Fed's response to the 2008 debt crisis.

-The Federal Reserve System bought nearly  $50 million in government securities each week in April and nearly$ 100 million each week in May.
+The Federal Reserve System bought nearly  \$50 million in government securities each week in April and nearly\$ 100 million each week in May.
 By June, the system had purchased over 1.5 billion in government securities.
 The following chart illustrates the Federal Reserve's purchases and holdings of government debt in 1931 and 1932.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/a90a9357b8c91b2a3016732f63e5a1d9b51dbee9832094cc5c9e31dd5fab25b1.jpg)